 Are there any topics on the periphery of your niche that would attract the right audience?
 Is your newsletter visually appealing, or would more high-quality images improve the content?
 Most crucially, would you want to read your newsletter more than once?

-Infographics are an excellent way to convey information in few words.
+Infographics are an excellent way to convey information in few words, and Canva is a great tool for producing them.
 This type of content will appeal to people who want to learn facts fast.
 Infographics are also visually appealing.
 So, they can give readers a pleasant break from long-form text posts.

 Infographics are also likely to be shared if they contain helpful information.
 And other newsletter writers might like to use your infographics on their sites with a link to and mention to your credit.
 So, this type of content may expand your reach as well.

 Producing infographics isn't tricky.
 There are plenty of online tools for this purpose.
 Or, if you aren't the creative type, you could hire a freelancer to produce your infographics.

 Videos are an excellent way to reduce bounce rates on visits to your site.
 And video content has been proven to be an effective way to encourage people to buy from a brand, including paid newsletter subscriptions.
 There is a vast range of video formats that you could use.
 The trick is to make the content interesting and enjoyable.

 Behind-the-scenes videos are popular, as are videos that explain the tools and software you use to produce your work.
 If you have a new product launch or another important announcement, a video is an ideal way to share the news.

 Producing video content isn't as hard as it used to be either.
 There are tools like Descript that allow you to easily edit without needing to learn any of the high-powered tools like Premiere Pro.

 Webinars allow you to create a genuine connection with your subscribers.
 And they are a further opportunity to demonstrate your knowledge of your niche.
 There are also many ways that you can showcase your knowledge without coming across as too sales orientated.